Cover Letters/Letters of Interest

-OCS staff are always happy to review cover letter drafts.
-When applying to jobs through Symplicity, you are not required to upload a cover letter unless the employer requests one, but you may want to if there is key information that may be crucial to their hiring decision (geographic ties) that is not already reflected in your resume.
+When applying to jobs through Symplicity, you are not required to upload a cover letter unless the employer requests one.
+However, you may want to submit one if there is key information that may be crucial to their hiring decision (e.g., your geographic tie to their community) that is not already reflected in your resume.

-Do not simply cut and paste your cover letter into the body of an e-mail when contacting a prospective employer.
-Instead use a shorter, more direct message (See Sample E-Mail).
-Make sure to attach your application documents in PDF format to avoid any formatting changes between computer programs.
+Do not simply cut and paste your cover letter into the body of an email when contacting a prospective employer.
+Instead, use a shorter, more direct message (see sample email).
+Make sure to attach your resume and any other application documents in PDF format to avoid any formatting changes between computer programs.

 Public interest cover letters